haskell-distributed/distributed-process/wiki/contributing.md

 1. try to make small patches - the bigger they are, the longer the pull request QA process will take
 2. strictly separate all changes that affect functionality from those that just affect code layout, indentation, whitespace, filenames etc
-3. always include the issue number (of the form `fixes #N`) in the final commit message for the patch - pull requests without an issue are unlikely to have been discussed (see above)
+3. always include the issue number (of the form `PROJECT_CODE #resolve Fixed`) in the final commit message for the patch - pull requests without an issue are unlikely to have been discussed (see above)
 4. use Unix conventions for line endings.
 If you are on Windows, ensure that git handles line-endings sanely by running `git config --global core.autocrlf false`
-5. make sure you have setup git to use the correct name and email for your commits - see the [github help guide](https://help.github.com/articles/setting-your-email-in-git)
+5. make sure you have setup git to use the correct name and email for your commits - see the [github help guide](https://help.github.com/articles/setting-your-email-in-git) - otherwise you won't be attributed in the scm history!

 ### __4. Make sure all the tests pass__